Enhō Yūya: Career

+Early career

 Nakamura became an attendant and apprentice to yokozuna Hakuhō.
 Hakuhō chose the shikona Enhō for him, with "en" meaning fiery and "hō" meaning the Chinese mythological bird Peng, which is also the hō in the yokozuna's own name.
-He participated in maezumō in the March 2017 tournament alongside future Wakatakakage.
+He participated in maezumō in the March 2017 tournament, the same tournament where the future Wakatakakage made his debut as a sandanme tsukedashi.
 In the ceremony to debut new recruits on day 5, he wore the ceremonial apron, or kesho-mawashi, that his mentor Hakuhō was to start using from that day.
 However, Hakuhō ended up taking injury leave from the tournament on that same day.

 Enhō's first pro tournament was the following May, starting at the bottom in the jonokuchi division.
 He was undefeated at 7–0 and took the championship.
 After this tournament he changed his second name in his full shikona title from his real name Yūya, to the name Akira.
 The name Akira honored his mentor at his dojo, named Akira, who died in a motorcycle accident nine years previously.
 In the following July tournament, he again had a perfect 7–0 record, and after a playoff took the championship.
 In the playoff, he beat former makuuchi wrestler Masunoyama who was in his first full tournament back in sumo, after a series of injury leaves.
-The win against Masunoyama was shitatenage which would become Enho's signature move.
-For the following September tournament, Enhō was promoted to the sandanme division and once again took a perfect 7–0, this time winning a playoff versus Matsuda.
+The win against Masunoyama was by shitatenage, which would become Enho's signature move.
+For the following September tournament, Enhō was promoted to the sandanme division and once again achieved a perfect 7–0, this time winning a playoff against Matsuda.

 For the November tournament he was promoted to the makushita division.
 In this tournament Enhō was approaching an all-time record for consecutive wins from entry into sumo.
 However, in his first bout he lost to former komusubi Jōkōryū who himself holds the record for most consecutive wins upon entering sumo.
 Enhō ended the tournament with a 5–2 record.
 In the following January tournament, he was ranked at makushita 6 and achieved a 4–3 winning tournament.
 In most cases, at his rank with this record he would not have been promoted to the next division, the salaried ranks of jūryō.
 However, several jūryō wrestlers had records bad enough to be demoted from the division, and Enhō was promoted to fill one of the many open slots there.
 Not including makushita tsukedashi wrestlers, who are allowed to debut at a higher rank, this promotion meant Enhō tied the record for the fastest ever wrestler promoted to sekitori at six tournaments from his professional debut.